philips-software/variant/README.md

 |------------|-------------|---------------|
 | `prometheus.rules.json` | JSON string of `[]Rule` | `jsonecode('[]')`
 | `prometheus.rules.*.json` | JSON string of a `Rule` object |  |

+If both formats are used the rules are merged in the final rule file rendering.
+This is useful to circumvent the `5000` character limit for annotation values in CF.

 ## License